 On August 28, 1973, the following notice appeared in the Valley News:

 - Norwich– “The Community Gallery, located in the rustic barn of Dr. and Mrs. Robert Nye, adjacent to the Congregational Church, is now open to visitors.
 The Gallery features paintings, sculpture, graphics, photography, pottery, batik, macrame and jewelry by craftsmen and artists from Vermont and New Hampshire.
 It is operated by persons who donate their time and talent to managing the entire program.”

-The Gallery moved to Hanover in July of 1974 where it occupied the lower level of 35 South Main Street (where Rare Essentials for Men is now), sharing space with “Harris Business Machines.”
+The Gallery moved to Hanover in July of 1974 where it occupied the lower level of 35 South Main Street, sharing space with “Harris Business Machines.”
 It was to remain at this location for only one year.
 In July of 1975, the Gallery moved to the second floor of 3 Allen Street and, in 1985 to the second floor of 5 Allen Street behind Dartmouth Bookstore.

 During AVA’s years in Hanover, many changes took place at the gallery.
 Initially, the gallery functioned as a cooperative: artists who joined as members for an annual fee took turns gallery sitting, hanging shows, etc. By 1978 a Board of Directors had been elected and Francine Vidal was appointed as the Gallery’s first paid director, a position initially funded by CETA.
 It was during the early Hanover years that the Gallery acquired the name AVA, or “Alliance for the Visual Arts.”

 The initial offering of art classes was a major occurrence.
 Artists and instructors of note, such as Hannes Beckmann and Aidron Duckworth, contributed much to AVA’s educational program during these early years.
 In particular, professor Beckmann’s lecture series on color theory placed AVA on the map.